-Mr. Joel Lelostec, Director Business Development Access to Energy Programs, Schneider Electric, discussed the company's activities in enhancing electricity access and the many economic, social and health benefits that off-grid lighting offers to rural communities.
-He reported that Schneider Electric has made а commitment to SE4LL for 1 million households at the BoP to have access to energy by the end of 2014 and to train 30.000 new people in energy management in this timeframe. То accomplish this, Schneider Electric works with several partners including NGOs, government organizations and social companies.
+Mr. Joel Lelostec, Director Business Access Development to Energy Programs, Schneider Electric. discussed the company's activities in enhancing electricity access and the many economic, social and health benefits that off-grid lighting offers to He reported that rural communities.
+Schneider Electric has made а commitment to SE4LL for 1 million households at the BoP to have access to energy by the end of 2014 and to train people 30,000 new in energy management in this timeframe. То accomplish this, Schneider Electric works with several partners including NGOs, government organizations and social companies.